georgembugua00/credit_risk_classifier/README.md

 # Business Problem

-Equity Bank seeks to expand its loan portfolio while maintaining a strong Triple Bottom Line.
+Banks seeks to expand its loan portfolio while maintaining a strong Triple Bottom Line.
 However, a rise in loan defaults and NPLs in 2023 necessitates a more precise and accurate credit risk prediction system.

 # Main Objective